Utilize the online search to explore program options and find one that aligns with your interests and goals.

 The University of Illinois Urbana-Champaign uses an online platform called “My Study Abroad” to house program information, applications, and communicate with you about program requirements and deadlines.
 All programs within My Study Abroad have been approved by the university.Advanced Search Program Discovery List All

-Choose one of these programs to ensure that you can utilize your financial aid, apply for university-sponsored scholarships, maintain your student status, and receive the full support of the study abroad offices.
+Choosing an approved program ensures that you can utilize your financial aid, apply for university-sponsored scholarships, maintain your student status, and receive the full support of the study abroad offices.

 With hundreds of approved programs, you should be able to find a program that aligns with your study abroad goals.
 It is strongly recommended that you choose an approved program, however, students have the option to petition to participate in a non-approved program.